2024 European Parliament election in the Czech Republic: Pirates

-The Pirates launched their campaign on the last day of April, stating that they intend to focus on digitalization, improving quality of life, and fighting corruption and tax havens.
-The also mentioned support for abortion rights and LGBTQ+ rights, as well as lowering the inequality between EU regions.
+The Pirates launched their campaign on the last day of April, stating that they intended to focus on digitalization, improving quality of life, and fighting corruption and tax havens.
+The also mentioned support for abortion rights and LGBTQ+ rights, as well as reducing inequality between EU regions.
 The party also proposed "fixing" the European Green Deal.
-As their goal, the party stated that it wants to win three to four seats.
+As their goal, the party stated that it wanted to win three to four seats.

 Both party leader Ivan Bartoš and list leader Marcel Kolaja criticised the political regimes in Hungary and Slovakia, calling their prime ministers "merchants of fear" who "push society towards the east".
-They also criticised some Czech parties, like ODS, for keeping ties with parties within the ECR faction.
+They also criticised some Czech parties, like ODS, for maintaining ties with parties within the ECR faction.

 SPD and Tricolour

 SPD began its campaign as a series of meetings with voters and supporters, at which the party presented its candidates and manifesto.
 The meetings were intended to gain traction for a planned demonstration on Prague's Wenceslas Square, however, only about 1,000 people attended, far less than similar demonstrations in the two previous years.
 During the speech of SPD leader Tomio Okamura at the demonstration, opponents threw eggs at him, and were subsequently arrested.

 The leaders of the two parties said their goal was to attract dissatisfied ODS voters, arguing that ODS had abandoned its Eurosceptic policies and switched to support for the Green Deal, EU migration pact and euro adoption.
-SPD said they want to attract voters by focusing on an economic issues, and by giving the lead spot to economist and former Svobodní MEP Petr Mach.
+SPD said they wanted to attract voters by focusing on economic issues, giving the lead spot to economist and former Svobodní MEP Petr Mach.